Candle Wax Volume Calculator

 When you read the calculator result, think of it as the wax portion needed to reach the selected fill level.
 If the number looks lower than the container's advertised capacity, that is usually correct because the calculation reflects headspace.
 If the number looks high, double-check the unit selection before assuming the math is wrong.
 A mix-up between ounces and milliliters is one of the easiest mistakes to make, and it can create a dramatically different result.
 Once the units are correct, the estimate is straightforward to interpret: it is the amount of wax you should melt for that one container at that fill percentage.

-This optional mini-game turns the calculator idea into a quick timing challenge.
-Each order shows a jar size and target fill percentage.
+This optional mini-game turns candle wax planning into a quick timing challenge.
+Each round shows a jar size and target fill percentage.
 Hold or press to pour wax, then release before the after-drip pushes you past the glowing target band.
-It is separate from the calculator result, but it reinforces the same idea: the right fill is all about matching container volume to a chosen percentage.
+It is separate from the calculator result, but it reinforces the same idea: accurate candle filling starts with matching container volume to a chosen percentage.

 Quick takeaway: wax needed equals container volume multiplied by the fill fraction, so a 10 oz jar filled to 90% needs about 9 oz of wax.